senecajs/seneca-in-practice/problems/sum/problem.md

 seneca.add({role: 'greetings', cmd: 'hello'}, ...);
 ```

+The challenge for this step is to build a simple seneca service
+for the role `math` and command `sum`.
+The service has to calculate the sum of the `left` and `right` property of
+the message.
-For the purpose of this exercise, at the end of the solution you have to export seneca.
-Note that **this is usually
+For the purpose of this exercise, at the end of the solution you have to
-not necessary** since we can organize Microservices in plugins (see the next exercise about that).
+export seneca.
+Note that **this is usually not necessary** since we can
+organize Microservices in plugins (see the next exercise about that).
-Also, to require seneca, it must be installed in the local folder e.g. running `npm i seneca`
+Also, to require seneca, it must be installed in the local folder
+ e.g. running `npm i seneca`

 ``` javascript
 var seneca = require('seneca')()